Lagoona: The later years

 In 2001, Lagoona started working with vocals.
 The band recorded two songs with American-Dutch female singer Lizanne Hennessey ("Always in my heart" and "Be my friend"), and in 2003 the band co-operated with Swedish singer Åsa Holmberg who recorded one of Lagoonas most well-known songs, "Into my dream". Åsa also performed live with the band on stage during 2003 and 2004.
 Lagoona did over 30 live performances all over northern Sweden, playing as opening acts for Swedish artists like Markoolio and Da Buzz.
 They were assisted on stage by DJ Magho (2000–2002) and DJ Isecore (2002–2004).
 The band have also had a number of record contracts, but never released any commercial album or single of their own.
 Their first commercial release was a remix on the Eskimo single "Dreaming of me" (In.Disc/NorskeGram).
 Lagoona has also produced music for British/Australian popstar Gina G and released single tracks on several international compilation albums, with the last major release being "Cream of the clubs 2004" (ZYX/DanceStreet) and "A trip in Trance 3" (Blue Dot).
 In 2006, two years after the band was put to rest, British label RFU Recordingz released a vinyl single with a Happy Hardcore remix of "Into my dream".

 Among their merits in the later years, their "Final destination" became the most downloaded song of 2003 at Beatmaka.com after staying several months on top of the charts.
 "Final destination" is also the only Lagoona song where both members are singing the vocals.
 At the same ranking for year 2004, Lagoona had three songs on the top-20 ("Into my dream" being the highest at #12).
 Lagoona also got #1 at the Weedshare top chart with "Into my dream".

+In 2006.
+6 songs "Always In My Heart", "Be My Friend", "Hands Up", "Into My Dream (Kaveh Azizi Remix)", "Land of Imagination", and "The Promised Land" by Lagoona were to be featured in Roxor Games's canceled Dance game "In The Groove 3", which then 2 songs "Be My Friend" and "Into My Dream (Kaveh Azizi Remix) were featured in Fun in Motion and Andamiro's Dance Game "Pump It Up PRO" in 2007.
+And as of 2020.
+"Into My Dream (Kaveh Azizi Remix)" is featured in Step Revolution's "StepManiaX" Dance Game.